PyPSA/PyPSA/doc/introduction.rst

 <http://www.digsilent.de/index.php/products-powerfactory.html>`_.

-However for power flow and optimal power flow over several time snapshots, it offers the flexibility of Python and the transparency of free software.
+However for power flow and optimal power flow over several time snapshots with variable renewable energy sources and/or storage and/or mixed AC-DC systems, it offers the flexibility of Python and the transparency of free software.

 Another Python power system tool is `PYPOWER
 <https://github.com/rwl/PYPOWER/>`_, which is based on the